2019/2020 Competency-Based Task/Competency List for Information Technology Fundamentals (6670/36 weeks)

-- Describe the importance of system maintenance and preventive measures, including the consequences of not taking preventive measures.
+- Describe the importance of system maintenance and preventive measures.

 - Install software programs.

-- Identify basic problems associated with computer hardware, operating system, and application software.
+- Identify problems associated with computer hardware, operating systems, and application software.

-- Identify basic security risks inherent to computer hardware and software.
+- Identify security risks inherent to computer hardware and software.

 - Describe security best practices for businesses.

 - Describe the importance of data backup media and strategies.

 - Evaluate remote connection troubleshooting.

 Exploring Network Fundamentals